shizuo-kaji/NWayBlenderMaya/README.md

 #

-First, create an N-Way blender deformer by selecting shapes (the last shape will be deformed) and clicking "create" in the UI menu.
+First, create an N-Way blender deformer by selecting (shift+click) target shapes and clicking "create" in the UI menu.
+The last shape will be deformed.
-And then, also create a controller node by selecting control points and clicking "create" in the UI.
+Optionally, create a weight controller node by selecting control points and clicking "create" in the UI.
-Finally, connect output of the controller to the input of N-Way blender by clicking "Out2Nway."
+Then, connect output of the controller to the input of N-Way blender by clicking "Out2Nway."
 Now the target shape is deformed by moving the controller object around.
 Look at the included jpg and video files for details.